jonathanharrell/cjarellano-v2/content/posts/are-you-afraid-of-the-dark-top-10-episodes.md

 ![](/static/img/02_secondary_quicksilver.jpg)

 In addition to having my nerves jangled by the Quicksilver ghost as a kid, I also remember being quite puzzled by the moral of the story, explicitly stated by teller-of-the-week Kiki: “Magical powers can be used for good, but if you don’t know what you’re doing, back off.”
 I remember finding it kinda weird that the moral-of-the-week warned about magic in such literal terms when, y’know... magic isn’t real.
 Now as an adult, I appreciate that the viewer could interpret “magic” as a stand-in for real-life elusive forces like power and privilege.
-“Fuck around and find out” might be the contemporary version of this lesson, but “be careful with magic” just hits, well, spookier.
+“Fuck around and find out” might be the contemporary version of this lesson, but nothing beat the ominous vibe of "Beware magical forces...."

 ## 8. The Tale of the Bookish Babysitter